 Failure by the Issuer to comply with this duty shall not prevent the Fiduciary Agent and/or Debenture Holders from exercising their powers and claims hereunder, including declaring early maturity.

-Once the Debenture Holders' General Meeting provided for in item 8.2.1 above is installed, a special quorum of holders representing two thirds (2/3) of the Outstanding Debentures shall be required to approve the non-declaration of the early maturity of the Debentures.
+Once the Debenture Holders' General Meeting provided for in item 8.2.1 above is installed, a special quorum of holders representing two thirds (2/3) of the Outstanding Debentures shall be required to approve the declaration of the early maturity of the Debentures.

 In case an installation quorum is not obtained pursuant to item 8.5 above or, if it is obtained, there is no necessary quorum for the resolution on the first call, the Fiduciary Agent shall perform, in the manner set forth in this Indenture, the second call of the Debenture Holders' General Meeting within a period of up to two (2) Business Days as from the date of the first Debenture Holders' General Meeting.
 In this case, if an installation quorum is not obtained or, if the Debenture Holders' General Meeting is installed and there is no quorum required for the resolution, the Fiduciary Agent shall declare the early maturity of the Debentures.